Do You *Really* Need An Eye Cream?

-Unlike some skincare non-negotiables like sunscreen and taking off your makeup at night, there’s still no clear answer on whether or not you should really use eye cream.
-To help you decide if it’s worth the splurge, we asked two pros to share their views on the subject.
-Read on to learn how a dermatologist and an esthetician recommend you care for your ever-so-delicate under-eye area.
+Unlike some skincare non-negotiables like sunscreen and removing makeup at night, there’s still no clear answer on whether you really need eye cream.

+To help you decide if it’s worth the splurge, we asked two beauty pros to share their views on the subject.

 What’s the difference between moisturizer and eye cream?

-“A moisturizer is intended to maintain and/or increase hydration of the skin surface,” says Dr. Monica Li, a dermatologist and clinical instructor at the University of British Columbia’s Department of Dermatology and Skin Science.
-“As such, it can be used almost anywhere on the body.”
+“A moisturizer is intended to maintain and/or increase hydration of the skin surface,” says Dr. Monica Li, a double board-certified dermatologist and clinical instructor at the University of British Columbia’s Department of Dermatology and Skin Science.
+“It can be used almost anywhere on the body.”

-An eye cream, on the other hand, is specifically formulated to be used underneath the eyes, an area where skin is notoriously delicate and prone to showing signs of aging.
-As such, it tends to be lighter in texture and feature active ingredients—such as hyaluronic acid or vitamin C—that target specific concerns.
-“Depending on the ingredients [it contains], an eye cream can have moisturizing, anti-inflammatory or antioxidant effects [which helps protect the skin against environmental stressors that can cause premature aging, like UV rays and pollution].
+An eye cream, on the other hand, is specifically formulated to be used underneath the eyes.
+This area is delicate and prone to showing signs of aging.
+Because of this, it tends to be lighter in texture and feature active ingredients—such as hyaluronic acid or vitamin C—that target specific concerns.

+“Depending on the ingredients, an eye cream can have moisturizing, anti-inflammatory or antioxidant effects [which helps protect the skin against environmental stressors that can cause premature aging].
 It can also reduce puffiness, brighten the skin or reduce the appearance of fine lines in the area.”

 Is it safe to use moisturizer as eye cream?

-“It depends, and it is more about appropriateness rather than safety,” says Dr. Li.
 “Generally speaking, moisturizers can be used as an eye cream.
 However, the composition of a moisturizer may not be as suitable for the skin around the eyes, given how delicate and thin the area is.
-An eye cream is specifically formulated to be gentle.
-Keep in mind that the skin around the eyes is the first to show signs of aging (such as wrinkles and laxity), so a skincare product made to target these concerns can be both preventative and reparative.”
+An eye cream is specifically formulated to be gentle,” she adds.

-Hania Shehadeh, Odacité’s Head Esthetician, agrees.
-“Moisturizers tend to have heavier oils and acids that can cause eye and skin irritation,” she explains.
+Hania Shehadeh, head esthetician at the beauty brand Odacité, agrees.
+“Moisturizers tend to have heavier oils and acids that can cause eye and skin irritation.”

 When is the right time to start using eye cream?

-“An eye cream can be started anytime,” says Dr. Li, noting that it’s best used on adult skin.
-“Mature skin [that shows signs of aging]—such as skin laxity, fine lines, dull tone or uneven pigmentation—may benefit more from its use and see more improvement with consistent application over time.”
+“An eye cream can be started anytime,” says Dr. Li, noting that they are best for adult skin.
+“Mature skin that shows signs of aging such as skin laxity, fine lines, dull tone or uneven pigmentation, may benefit more from its use with consistent application over time.”

 What’s the best technique for applying eye cream?

-Despite its name, eye cream should not be applied too close to the eyes, such as on the eyelids or directly under your bottom lashes.
+Don’t apply eye cream too close to the eyes, such as on the eyelids or directly under your bottom lashes (despite its name).
 “Apply a pea-sized amount around both eyes, gently tap around the orbital bone with your ring finger and then smooth it out to the temple,” explains Shehadeh.

 Need a little extra help to look your best after a long night?
 “You can use a cool Gua Sha or face roller after application to help with puffiness, firming and brightening around the eye area,” adds Shehadeh.
 She recommends storing your face tools in the fridge when you’re not using them for instant cooling and de-puffing.